SEAL: Self-Evolving Agentic Learning for Conversational Question Answering over Knowledge Graphs: Related Work

 \subsection{LLM-based Agents}

-Leveraging vast pre-training \cite{zhao2025surveylargelanguagemodels} on expansive corpora and subsequent instruction fine-tuning \cite{DBLP:conf/nips/Ouyang0JAWMZASR22} across a diverse array of tasks, LLMs exhibit exceptional capabilities in representation, reasoning, and generation, facilitating their application across a broad spectrum of language-mediated challenges.
-This foundation has spurred significant interest in LLM-based agents \cite{DBLP:journals/corr/abs-2503-21460}, which have gained widespread attention \cite{DBLP:journals/npjdm/MehandruMASBA24,DBLP:journals/corr/abs-2503-11733} due to their intellectual proficiency, driving advancements in adaptive task execution.
-These agents integrate LLMs into sophisticated, human-like cognitive frameworks, incorporating key components such as perception \cite{DBLP:conf/icml/DriessXSLCIWTVY23,DBLP:conf/iclr/ZhengLFL24}, strategic planning \cite{DBLP:journals/corr/abs-2402-02716,DBLP:conf/acl/WeiZHXPL25}, and actionable execution \cite{DBLP:conf/hri/KimLM24,DBLP:conf/nips/LiZWWZSGLLZLL0M24}, enabling robust adaptation to dynamic and complex environments \cite{DBLP:conf/iclr/0036YZXLL0DMYZ024}.
-Furthermore, specialized modules tailored for long-term tasks enhance their efficacy: memory systems, encompassing symbolic \cite{DBLP:journals/corr/abs-2306-03901} and textual \cite{DBLP:journals/corr/abs-2311-08719} summaries of past interactions \cite{DBLP:journals/tmlr/WangX0MXZFA24}, support sustained contextual awareness, while reflection mechanisms \cite{DBLP:journals/corr/abs-2306-03901} foster self-evolution and adaptability.
+Leveraging vast pre-training on expansive corpora and subsequent instruction fine-tuning \cite{DBLP:conf/nips/Ouyang0JAWMZASR22} across a diverse array of tasks, LLMs exhibit exceptional capabilities in representation, reasoning, and generation, facilitating their application across a broad spectrum of language-mediated challenges.
+This foundation has spurred significant interest in LLM-based agents~\cite{DBLP:journals/corr/abs-2503-21460}, which have gained widespread attention \cite{DBLP:journals/corr/abs-2503-11733,li2026community,tao2026llm} due to their intellectual proficiency, driving advancements in adaptive task execution.
+These agents integrate LLMs into sophisticated, human-like cognitive frameworks, incorporating key components such as perception \cite{DBLP:conf/icml/DriessXSLCIWTVY23,DBLP:conf/iclr/ZhengLFL24}, strategic planning \cite{DBLP:journals/corr/abs-2402-02716,DBLP:conf/acl/WeiZHXPL25}, and actionable execution \cite{DBLP:conf/hri/KimLM24,DBLP:conf/nips/LiZWWZSGLLZLL0M24}, enabling robust adaptation to dynamic and complex environments \cite{DBLP:conf/iclr/0036YZXLL0DMYZ024}.To enhance their capability to invoke tools within complex reasoning, ChatCoT \cite{chenChatCoTToolAugmentedChainofThought2023} models Chain-of-Thought (CoT) reasoning as a multi-round dialogue, enabling the unified integration of CoT and tool operation.
+Furthermore, specialized modules tailored for long-term tasks enhance their efficacy: memory systems, encompassing symbolic \cite{DBLP:journals/corr/abs-2306-03901} and textual \cite{DBLP:journals/corr/abs-2311-08719} summaries of past interactions \cite{DBLP:journals/tmlr/WangX0MXZFA24}, support sustained contextual awareness, while reflection mechanisms \cite{DBLP:journals/corr/abs-2306-03901} foster self-evolution and adaptability.These mechanisms of self-correction and reflection are further explored, where Self-Refine \cite{madaanSelfRefineIterativeRefinement2023} employs iterative self-feedback to optimize generative outputs, and Reflexion \cite{shinnReflexionLanguageAgents2023} utilizes verbal reflections as episodic memory to guide subsequent actions.
 Our approach aligns with this paradigm, harnessing these strengths to enable continuous performance enhancement in response to streaming data, without the need for retraining.